History

 That period saw a number of new chairs coming into existence:

-A new phenomenon in the Institute development was inaugurating the Department of Post-Diploma Studies, which emerged on the basis of the Faculty of Refresher Training, where a second Master Programme is offered, the Department is headed by Professor V.Matvienko
+A new phenomenon in the Institute's development was the inauguration of the Department of Post-Diploma Studies, which emerged on the basis of the Faculty of Refresher Training, where a second Master's Programme is offered, the Department is headed by Professor V.Matvienko

 Since 2000 the Centre of European Studies has functioned at the Institute (headed by Professor O.Shnyrkov).
 In cooperation with the Universities of Austria, Belgium, the United Kingdom, Greece, the FRG, France and Sweden it trains Masters majoring in: International Relations, International Law, International Economic Relations, International Information on the programmes of European Policy, European Law, Economics of European Integration, European Information Security and European Communications.